Portrait of Vilhelm Toivonen

 I came in thinking quantization was about saving disk space.
 The bigger story is bandwidth, on both ends of the hardware spectrum, and underneath that there's a small information-theoretic puzzle I didn't expect.

 Every time I push a model down to a phone, the KV cache is what kills me first.
-SSMs are the cleanest answer I've found, and around 2025 the field stopped pretending the SSM-vs-attention split was a competition.
+SSMs are the cleanest answer I've found, and around mid-2025 SSM hybrids started showing up in frontier models.

 © 2026 Vilhelm Toivonen.